AuthGuard/DocsSite/docs/deployment.md

   keystorePassword: changeit
 ```

+## JWT
+Before using JWTs, you need to generate

 ## One-Time Admin
 The One-Time Admin (OTA) is an admin that will be created automatically if no other
 admins exists.
 Its sole purpose to create at least one more admin and then it should